codingmatty/cloudbudget-legacy/README.md

 # Cloud Budget

-# NOTE: This is a legacy project and I am currently re-working from the ground up using ES6 on the backend and whatever frontend framework I feel like ;p
+# NOTE: This is a legacy project and I am currently re-working from the ground up using ES6 on the backend and whatever frontend framework I feel like :stuck_out_tongue_winking_eye:

 ## Summary